 The price varies widely and depends on the size of the swimming area, type, and climate where it is located.
 Expect to pay between $2,500 and $5,000 for heating system installation.

 Heating systems may be expensive, but a heating unit makes it more comfortable to be in the water and extends the season of use.

 - What size heater do I need for my pool?

 This will depend on the type of unit you choose and the size of your pool.
 For instance, a surface area of 300 sq.ft. would need an electric resistance option ranging in size from 50,000 to 99,000 BTU or a gas option ranging in size from 100,000 to 150,000 BTU.
 A surface area of 800 sq.ft. would need an electric resistance unit ranging in size from 150,000 BTU to 199,000 BTU or a gas unit ranging in size from 300,000 BTU to 400,000 BTU.

-An electric heat pump 1 will have a price between $50 and $150 per month.
-An electric resistance option will have a price between $400 and $600 per month
+An electric heat pump costs between $50 and $150 per month.
+An electric resistance option costs between $175 and $600 per month.

 Yes, electric options work well, especially for small areas.
 Electric heat pumps are more efficient than electric resistance heating systems.

 - How fast will a pool heater heat a pool?